DiamondChicken0/Game-Mod-Q4/theflu/README.txt

 		Bottles can be found that enhance your next rock throw by making it so they stick around an area for 15 seconds instead of 5
 		Mana Potions recover your mana instantly

-✖	3 Different Side Objectives
+✔	3 Different Side Objectives

-	What I'm planning:

-		A defined number of a given enemy type has to be killed A randomly assigned enemy is given target status where a side objective is to kill the target A key item has to be found in the map
+		A defined number of enemies have to be killed
+		An assigned character has to be killed
+		A key item has to be found in the map